-In the semi-automatic installation mode all software packages provided on the various product media are automatically installed.
+In the semi-automatic installation mode all software packages provided on the Additional Packages tape are automatically installed.
 However, in the custom installation mode you may decide to delay installation of various packages until after a basic system configuration is installed.
-The procedure described below for both tape and CD media will enable you to install additional packages as you choose.
+The procedure described below will enable you to install additional packages as you choose.